OblivionKnight4209/11-production-deployment/README.md

   - On success, pass the results to `Book.loadAll`, and then invoke the `callback`.
   - On failure, invoke the `errorCallback` (see details below)
 - Create a Book View:
-  - Enclose your code in an IFFE.
+  - Enclose your code in an IIFE using the module pattern.
-  - Define a global variable called `bookView` and assign an empty object literal as its value.
+  - Define a variable called `bookView` and assign an empty object literal as its value.
   - Define a method on `bookView` called `initIndexPage` which hides any element with a class of `container`, shows any element with a class of `book-view`, and maps over the Book instances stored in `Book.all` to render each and append them to an element with the id of `book-list`.
   - Using jQuery's `Document.ready` functionality, invoke `Book.fetchAll` when the DOM has loaded, and pass `bookView.initIndexPage` as it's argument.